cjekel/tindetheus/README.md

 tindetheus browse
 ```

-7. After browsing profiles you can train your personalized classifcation model at any time.
+7. After browsing profiles you can train your personalized classification model at any time.
 Just run
 ```bash
 tindetheus train
 ```
 to build your personalized model.
 With more profiles you can build a more accurate model, so feel free to browse more profiles at any time and build to your database.
-Newly browsed profiles aren't automatically added to the model, so you must manually run tinetheus train to update your model.
+Newly browsed profiles aren't automatically added to the model, so you must manually run tindetheus train to update your model.

 8. You can automatically like and dislike profiles based on your trained model.
 To do this simply run
 ```bash